Raw vs Cooked Foods and Enzymes

 Fermented Vegetables And Their Significance

-The raw food movement often includes fermented foods, a category of unprocessed foods that offer unique health benefits.
+The raw food movement often includes fermented and unprocessed foods offering unique health benefits.

 Exploring Benefits Associated With Consumption Of Fermented Veggies